the slipper fits for 'cinderella' star lily james

 If a dream is a wish your heart makes then Lily James must have the biggest heart of all.
-Starring in the lead role of Cinderella, in Disney's latest smash hit (no seriously, its global box office taking now stands at over $336m) the Downton Abbey star has been casting a spell over everyone she meets.
+Starring in the lead role of Cinderella, Disney's latest smash hit (no seriously, its global box office gross is now over $336m), the Downton Abbey star has been casting a spell over everyone she meets.
 From her endearingly goofy laugh to her warm approachability, she's even more likable than the character she plays.

-With Kenneth Branagh in the director's chair, Game of Thrones' deceased King of the North, Richard Madden, as her prince, and Cate Blanchett as her evil step mother (just don't ask her about cats), the family flick already boasts quite a dreamy cast.
-However, it has not been without its fair share of controversy, with a group of disgruntled feminists criticising Lily's tiny corseted waist (you should see the size of her feet...)
+With Kenneth Branagh in the director's chair; Game of Thrones' deceased King of the North, Richard Madden, as her prince; and Cate Blanchett as her evil step mother (just don't ask her about cats), the family flick already boasts quite a dreamy cast.
+However, it has not been without its fair share of controversy, with a group of disgruntled feminists criticizing Lily's tiny corseted waist (you should see the size of her feet...)

 How did you get involved with the film?

 I actually auditioned for the role of Anastasia.
 I went in and had my best stepsister act ready.
-But when I was there they said I should read for Cinderella, as I'd dyed my hair blonde and then it kind of went from there and I fell in love with the part.
+But when I was there, they said I should read for Cinderella, as I'd dyed my hair blonde.
+It kind of went from there and I fell in love with the part.
 I felt that this version of her was very bold and strong.

 What was it like working with Kenneth Branagh?

 Amazing.
-I'm actually going to do a play with him next year with Richard Madden.
+I'm actually going to do a play with him and Richard Madden next year.
 We're doing Romeo and Juliet.
-It was my first big film so it was really nice to have such a kind, generous and very specific director, with such a big heart.
+It was my first big film so it was really nice to have such a kind, generous and very specific director with such a big heart.
 He's very passionate, but he also led me through very carefully so I felt very supported.

 I just think the magic is so appealing.
-And the idea of transforming and shedding your skin for the night.
-It's very romantic.
+The idea of transforming and shedding your skin for the night is very romantic.
 I also think it's the story of the underdog: the girl who has nothing.
 You root for her; you want her to get what she deserves.